Overview

 B. Engaging the services of Concord Atlantic, Inc.

-All clients wishing to engage the services of Concord Atlantic must execute the Investment Management Agree
+All clients wishing to engage the services of Concord Atlantic must execute the Investment Management Agreement

-ment which details the terms and conditions in manament of the account.
-In addition, the client must execute the
+which details the terms and conditions in management of the account.
+In addition, the client must execute the account

-account application and related documents from the broker-dealer.
-These documents will open an account and
+application and related documents from the broker-dealer.
+These documents will open an account and create a

 C. Portfolio Management Services

-services.
-Concord Atlantic reserves the right to waive this minimum if it so chooses with the understanding that the
+Concord Atlantic reserves the right to waive this minimum if it so chooses with the understanding that the client will

-client will deposit additional funds at a reasobnable point in time to meet the minimum required balance.
-The Ad
+deposit additional funds at a reasonable point in time to meet the minimum required balance.
+The Advisor also reserves

 Item 8.
 Methods of Analysis, Investment Strategies and Risk of Loss